cosmo-team/cosmo/README.md

-You will need a compiler that supports C++11, the `Boost` (ranges and range algorithms, zip iterator, and tuple comparison) `libstxxl` (external merging), `sdsl-lite` (low level succinct data structures), and `TClap` (command line parsing) libraries installed, and optionally `Python` and `numpy` (to rebuild the lookup tables).
+You will need a compiler that supports C++11, the `Boost` (ranges and range algorithms, zip iterator, and tuple comparison) `libstxxl` (external merging), `sdsl-lite` (low level succinct data structures), and `TClap` (command line parsing) libraries installed, and optionally `python` (tested with 2.7.5) and `numpy` (to rebuild the lookup tables).

 These are all installable with any good package manager (e.g. `apt-get`, `yum` or `brew`), except for `sdsl-lite`, which you should [download][sdsl] and build manually.

 ## Plan

-In no particular order, these are features that I'd like to add on the horizon:
+In no particular order, these are features that I'd like to add:

+- Set up Docker image for [nucleotid.es][nucleotides],
 - Add Boost Graph Library style API,
 - Add support for indirect sorting (to let people attach kmer counts or colours or whatever people want...) accessible like node/edge properties in Boost Graph Library,
-- Improve assembly and add error correction,
+- Improve assembly and add error correction (iterative construction),
-- Implement dynamic version (necessary for online construction),
+- Implement dynamic version (necessary for online construction and dynamic error correction),
-- Remove alphabet limitation (currently only supports DNA).
+- Remove alphabet limitation (currently only supports DNA),
+- Write unit tests (I have some IPython notebooks that have tests in them, so wasn't completely duct-taped together),
+- Set up continuous integration for [Travis CI][tci],
+- Add Python wrapper (for learning purposes and Python pipelines) with NetworkX style API.

 ## Authors